MickaelRigault/ztfquery/README.md

 from ztfquery import marshal
 marshal.download_spec("ZTF18abukavn")
 ```
-As such, spectra will in stored in `$ZTFDATA/marshal/spectra/TARGET_NAME`.
+As such, spectra will be stored in `$ZTFDATA/marshal/spectra/TARGET_NAME/`.
 If you want to provide another directory, simply fill the `dirout` argument, for instance:
 ```python
 from ztfquery import marshal